ktrnthsnr/Budget-Tracker/README.md

 ## Description

-* Task focuses on allowing for mobile application offline functionality.
-A user will be able to add expenses and deposits to their budget with or without an internet connection.
+* This project focuses on allowing for mobile application offline functionality.
+In this application, a user will be able to add expenses and deposits to their budget with or without an internet connection.
 If a user were to start a transaction offline, the transaction would complete once back online.

-* This application utilizes progressive web application (PWA) technology, allowing for offline functionality, to include
+* This application utilizes progressive web application (PWA) technology, allowing for mobile offline functionality, to include
     * Included webpack modules to bundle js files for quicker page load response
+    * Used Web API IndexedDB, a NoSQL client-side storage API based in the browser, and
-    * Used Web API IndexedDB and added a service worker to leverage browser-based storage and manage offline access and functionality by caching assets
+    * Added a service worker to leverage browser-based storage and manage offline access and functionality by caching assets
     * Added a manifest JSON file so that the application can installed on a user's mobile phone's homescreen without requiring download from an app store
-* The web application is deployed to and hosted on Heroku, serving the backend Moongoose\MongoDB through mLab add-on.
+* The web application is deployed to and hosted on Heroku, serving the backend Moongoose\MongoDB through an mLab add-on.

 ## Technology